WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. noun: (especially in former times) a person of noble rank or birth. （尤其是过去）具有贵族地位或出身的人。

   4. noun(HISTORICAL): a former English gold coin. （历史）以前英国的金币。

+- nod

+  1. verb: lower and raise one's head slightly and briefly, especially in greeting, assent, or understanding, or to give someone a signal.

+     _"she nodded her head in agreement"_

+  2. verb: have one's head fall forward when drowsy or asleep.

+     _"Anna nodded over her book"_

+  3. noun: an act of nodding the head.

+     _"at a nod from his father he left the room"_

+     - a gesture of acknowledgment or concession to.

+       _"a feel-good musical with a nod to pantomime"_

+  4. phrase: get the nod - be selected or approved.

+     _"I think Hooper will get the nod as he's been playing really well recently"_

+  5. phrase: give someone or something the nod - select or approve someone or something.

+     _"they banned one book but gave the other the nod"_

+  6. phrase: on the nod - by general agreement and without discussion.

+     _"parliamentary approval of the treaty went through on the nod"_

+  7. phrase: a nodding acquaintance - a slight acquaintance with a person or cursory knowledge of a subject.

+     _"students will need a nodding acquaintance with three other languages"_

+  8. phrase: even Homer nods - even the best person sometimes makes a mistake due to a momentary lack of alertness or attention.

+  9. phrase: nod off - fall asleep, especially briefly or unintentionally.

+     _"some of the congregation nodded off during the sermon"_

+  10. phrase: nod through - approve something by general agreement, without discussion.

+      _"the notion of nodding through this item without discussion is very unusual"_

 - nonconformist